Davvos11/docker-puller/README.md

 You can also use the `docker-puller.service` file.
 Make sure to uncomment the `Environment=` line and to set the `SECRET`.

+If you are using private registries that you need to be signed in for, change the `User=` line to the correct user.
+Otherwise, you can comment it out.

 Place it in `/etc/systemd/system/docker-puller.service` and run `sudo systemctl enable --now docker-puller`.